Superscape

-Superscape was a British developer and publisher of mobile games.
+Superscape Group Limited, trading as Superscape, was a British developer and publisher of mobile games.
 The company has developed several mobile games, licensed from such companies as 20th Century Fox, Universal Pictures, Sony Pictures and Global Wireless entertainment.
 Superscape evolved from Incentive Software, a publisher of home computer games in the 1980s and 1990s.

 Superscape Group plc was listed on the London Stock Exchange (LSE: SPS), and had offices in Hook, Hampshire (UK), San Clemente, California (USA) and Moscow (Russia) until being purchased by Glu Mobile UK in early 2008.